Europe Trip. Day 5: Bruges & Ghent, Belgium

 Let's play at Burg Square

 After the walking tour, we took a pleasant boat cruise along the canals.
-Before lunch, we walked along Mariastraat to stop at one of the Belgian chocolate shop, Lady Chocolate.
+Before lunch, we walked along Mariastraat to stop at one of the Belgian chocolate shops, Lady Chocolate.
 There were many chocolate shops along that street.

 Bruges has many canals around the city